borteo/neat-starter/src/posts/happyness.md

 ## The quest for a decent paycheck can wait

 Two long years went by, and thanks to some seniority raises, my monthly income skyrocketed to the dazzling amount of €1,049!
-Woo-hoo!
-Can you feel the excitement in the air?
 Oh, and that apprenticeship I was promised would end early?
-Yeah, that turned out to be a "maturating" apprenticeship instead.
+Yeah, that turned out to be a “maturating” apprenticeship instead.
 They said they couldn't afford to pay me a full salary, but they were happy to enjoy those sweet government incentives until the end of my training.
 It's a win-win... for them!

 But here's the kicker.
 That office started to feel like a straitjacket, and the projects?
 Yawn-inducing! 😴 It was time to break free and find something new and shiny.

 So, off I went on a wild job-hunting adventure!
 I had interviews left and right, but you know what they offered me?
-A measly raise of €1,000 to €1,200 a month.
-Seriously?
-That's barely enough to cover my pizza addiction!
-Plus, let's not forget about the sweet routine I had going.
-My work-life balance was as smooth as butter, and the pressure at work?
-Nonexistent!
+A measly raise of €100 - €150 per month.
+That isn't enough when thinking about switching jobs.

+However, let's not forget about the sweet routine I had going.
+My work-life balance was as smooth as butter, and the pressure at work was almost nonexistent.

 <div align="center">❉</div>